 After several years, time has come for an update of my 2015 Tools of the trade post.

-This is the hardware and software I work with in 2018.
+These are the hardware and software tools I work with in 2018.

 Computers and other hardware

-I’m still a Mac person (an old 2009 IMac and a 2010 MacBook Pro 13 inches, still reliable, albeit a bit slowl).
+I’m still a Mac person (an old 2009 IMac and a 2010 MacBook Pro 13 inches, still reliable, albeit a bit slow).
 I have Windows on Bootcamp but I rarely switch to it.

 No tablet or smartphone yet.
 Not needed them so far, except a couple of times when we got lost on vacation.